meikse/plant_ident/README.md

 > more complexity of the input data provided for the training results in better robustness for the model

+For more data the DataLoader class provided from pytorch will be used.
+With it the dataset can be truncated into smaller batches for faster trainingr.

 ## TODO